paulkarpenko/us-code-ui/uscode/title-31-money-and-finance/chapter-011-the-budget-and-fiscal-budget-and-program-information.md

 (4) an identification of the lead Government official for each Federal Government performance goal;

-(5) the results achieved during the most recent quarter and overall trend data compared to the planned level of performance;
+(5) the results achieved toward the priority goals developed under section 1120(a)(1)—

+  (A) during the most recent quarter and overall trend data for each quarter compared to the planned level of performance; and

+  (B) at the end of the 4-year Federal Government priority goal period compared to the overall planned level of performance;

 (6) an identification of the agencies, organizations, program activities, regulations, tax expenditures, policies, and other activities that contribute to each Federal Government priority goal;